|Search the Color of Art Pigment Database

 - Blick Art Materials;

-has done a extremely thorugh job of indicating the pigments used in most of the paints they sell, making the Dick Blick art supply website much more than just a store to purchase paint and art supplies.
+has done a extremely thorough job of indicating the pigments used in most of the paints they sell, making the Dick Blick art supply website much more than just a store to purchase paint and art supplies.

 Dick Blick also has the MSDS sheets

 for of most of the products they sell , making the Blick site a valuable resource for toxicity info and the health and safety of artist materials.